ameyaghatpande/AsciiArt-/README.md

 3. Run each cell of the jupyter notebook from top to bottom by pressing (Shift + Enter)on each cell
 4. Function definitions and test cases have been explained in jupyter notebook

 #### Data format - I am using Run Length Encoding(RLE) to compress the input Ascii Art.
 This encoding is useful to compress the input data when it contains "CONSECUTIVE" similar characters.
-I choose this compression type becuase Ascii Art has lot of consecutive characters and also has lot of tabs/spaces at start/end of each line (which is again a character " ").
+I choose this compression type because Ascii Art has lot of consecutive characters and also has lot of tabs/spaces at start/end of each line (which is again a character " ").
 This helps to compress the data effeciently
 #### Sample input = "AAA2222CCCCCCA"
 #### Sample encoded output by RLE = [(3, A), (4, 2), (6, C), (1,A)]